openxthinking/bullet-docs/docs/custom.md

 #### Custom Code
 - If you want to update your theme in the future, we suggest that you do not edit theme files manually or you might lose your edits.
 Instead use the `Custom CSS/JS` section for your custom CSS & JS code.

+#### Trackers & Pixels
+- Use this section for your analytics, trackers or pixels codes. ⚠️ Keep in mind that trackers/pixels might slow down your website.

 ## Pages